Are you looking for practical tips on how to set and achieve your goals in 2022?

-Even if the action items don't lead exactly to your goal like the example above, successfully executing them creates positive habits, which will only get you closer to your goal.
+Even if the action items don't lead exactly to your goal like the example above, successfully executing them creates positive habits, which will only get you closer to reaching your goal!

-It's also important to remember you shouldn't set more goals than you can execute on.
-If you set more goals than you know you can practically make actionable progress towards during the set time frame, you're setting yourself up for failure from the beginning.
+It's also important to remember you shouldn't set more goals than you can manage at one time.
+If you set more goals than you know you can make actionable progress towards, you're setting yourself up for failure from the beginning.
+Remember to start small!

-After goal setting, one of the most powerful time management tools you can use to achieve them is to time block.
+After you complete goal setting, one of the most powerful time management tools you can use to achieve those goals is to time block.

 According to Doist, "Time blocking is a time management method that asks you to divide your day into blocks of time.
 Each block is dedicated to accomplishing a specific task, or group of tasks, and only those specific tasks."

-I love having a digital calendar because I'm able to update it through the week on my desktop, but still have it with me on my phone.
-The screenshots you'll see in this article are from Gmail.
+I love having a digital calendar because I'm able to update it throughout the week on my desktop, but still have it with me at all times on my phone.
+The screenshots you'll see in this article are from Google Calendar!

 For some folks, it's not official unless the pen has touched paper.
-I understand where you’re coming from—I keep a pad of paper on my desk in case of emergency checklist making.
+I understand where you’re coming from—I keep a pad of paper on my desk for to-do lists too!

-As you pick one, bear in mind that it needs to be something you can keep on you... or at least have close-by.
+As you pick a planner, bear in mind that it needs to be something you can keep on you... or at least have close-by!

 Your first step is to decide what day and time you'll dedicate to scheduling out your week, such as Monday between 9:00-10:00 A.M.

 Consider what you need to get done each day/week.
-Record them in your calendar with a specific amount of time allotted for
+Record tasks in your calendar with a specific amount of time allotted for

 What are your consistent daily/weekly work tasks?
 For example: